Canon 200D vs Leica X2

 |Leica X1« »||Y||-||-||-||-||mini||2.0||-||-||-||Leica X1|

 It is notable that the 200D offers wifi support, while the X2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 200D and the X2 have been discontinued, but can regularly be found used on eBay.
 The 200D was replaced by the Canon 250D, while the X2 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 Review summary: Canon 200D vs Leica X2

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 200D or the Leica X2 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/60p movies.